When I was asked for my alternative ideas and twists for a Christmas day dinner I knew just the recipe…

 - Of course, the lamb leg also works as the centrepiece for an extravagant Indian feast.
 I recommend my favourites such as chicken curry, stuffed aubergines, an additional vegetable dish such as cauliflower and potatoes, a daal or red kidney bean curry, some chapatis and rice on the side.
 To start, maybe pakoras or samosas and afterwards, a vermicelli kheer, similar to rice pudding but made with vermicelli pasta.
 Recipes for these dishes can be found on my mum’s site, Mamta’s Kitchen.

 - Use leftovers just as you would with those from a plain lamb roast – make shepherd’s pie, lamb hot pot, a simple lamb curry, lamb and potato cakes or enjoy it sliced cold in sandwiches or wraps, with some of the minted cucumber and onion raita.

-The introductory segment was filmed right at the end and it was after 11 pm by then, so I’m blaming my odd bounciness in that bit on my tiredness, but the rest is not as cringe-worthy as I feared!
+We filmed the introductory segment right at the end and it was after 11 pm by then, so please excuse my excess bounciness!

 Made the recipe?
 Let us know how you enjoyed it in the comments!

 Browse our full collection of curry recipes from around the world.